emilianobovetti/the-square-wheel/content/blog/javascript-currying-why-not.md

 This technique is called [partial application](https://en.wikipedia.org/wiki/Partial_application) actually, and means that we may provide more than one argument and get a function back when the arguments aren't enough to produce the final value. <br>
 Basically `curried_slice(1)(3) ≈ papply_slice(1, 3)`.

-Javascript syntax makes partial application way more ergonomic that actual currying, so from now on we'll just ignore the difference, may Haskell Brooks Curry forgive our souls.
+Javascript syntax makes partial application way more ergonomic than actual currying, so from now on we'll just ignore the difference, may Haskell Brooks Curry forgive our souls.

 ## Let's `curry` everything!

 Slow down, cowboy, now I'd like to tell why you may not want to do that.

-The first obvious reason is the arguments order: you may have noticed our `slice` function takes the array as last argument.
+The first obvious reason is the arguments order: you may have noticed our `slice` function takes its array as last argument.
 This pattern is widespread in functional programming and currying makes it very tempting!

 If we used the argument order a javascript developer probably would have used it's unlikely that partial application would have been useful: who needs a function that takes two indices and gives a slice of a particular array?